The Walking Dead: A New Frontier: Development

 In an interview with IGN, Kirkman stated that the third season would bring the video game closer to the comic book's current time frame at the time of its planned release.
 This season takes place a few years after Season Two, and includes a somewhat older Clementine along with AJ, the infant she rescues at the end of Season Two and now a toddler.
 Clementine is a playable character along with a new character, Javier.

 During PAX 2016, Telltale revealed the third season would be released in November 2016, with the subtitle A New Frontier.
+In December 2016, Telltale announced the game would not be released on PlayStation 3 and Xbox 360.
 Telltale later had to delay the first episode's release until December 20, 2016.
 Warner Bros.
 Interactive Entertainment published retail versions of Season 3 as part of a deal with Telltale for Batman that was released in August 2016.
 The physical edition released on February 24, 2017, in North America and March 3, 2017, in Europe; it contains the first two episodes on disc and digital codes to redeem the other episodes.

 A Nintendo Switch version was released in 2020.